imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/ios.md

 urlConstructor = urlConstructor.aspectRatio(width: 3, height: 2)
 ```

-Finally, once all the required transformations are defined, call `create` function to get the final transformed URL
+Finally, once all the required transformations are defined, call the `create` function to get the final transformed URL

 ```swift
 let url = urlConstructor.create()